dheera/rosshow/README.md

 ## sensor_msgs/NavSatFix

+The NavSatFix visualization fetches map tiles from OpenStreetMaps, so your machine or robot needs to have internet access to be able to view those.
+Otherwise, you'll still be able to see a trace of points.

 ![screenshot](/screenshot3.png?raw=true "screenshot")

 The ASCII-only "-a" option works for all types.
 Here's what the NavSatFix message looks like on pure ASCII: